 Economic development is at the forefront of Atlanta BeltLine, Inc.’s strategy for equitable growth and opportunity in Atlanta.
 The BeltLine provides unprecedented opportunities for commercial and residential development, particularly along large sections of the Atlanta BeltLine that traverse industrial areas and parcels of under-utilized land.
-Through the end of 2018, $4.6 billion in new private investment led to 33,450 one-year construction jobs moving toward a construction jobs goal of 48,000.
-Full-time job growth is estimated to be just beyond the half-way mark, on the way to our goal of 30,000 permanent full-time jobs by the year 2030.
+Through the end of 2021, $8.3 billion in new private investment led to 58,400 one-year construction jobs.
+Full-time job growth is estimated to be just below the half-way mark, on the way to our goal of 50,000 permanent full-time jobs by the year 2030.

 Documents Related to Economic Development

 In 2015, ABI completed an Integrated Action Plan to determine how to best achieve the 2005 Redevelopment Plan’s ambitious economic development and housing goals.
 The approach of the IAP is practical and action-oriented.
 It concentrates on fiscal years 2016 to 2020 while establishing a longer-term general framework through 2030.

 Similar to the 2005 Atlanta BeltLine Redevelopment Plan and the original Plan of Work for 2006-2010 Budget (Five Year Work Plan), the Atlanta BeltLine’s 2030 Strategic Implementation Plan (SIP) presents a framework to complete the short- and long-term elements of the Atlanta BeltLine program.
 Adopted in 2013, this document lays out a flexible strategy that will continue to be updated over the life of the program, bringing the full Atlanta BeltLine vision to fruition.